 This blog post was written by Nick McBurney and published 19th October 2018.

-I interviewed a number of junior developers last week and one of the technical questions I asked was how they would create a single/three column responsive layout.
+I interviewed a number of junior frontend developers last week and one of the technical questions I asked was how they would create a single/three column responsive layout.
 This got me thinking as to how I create column layouts and the different ways it’s possible.

 So I thought I’d write a brief guide to the methods I can think of…(I left out

 CSS float:left columns